-This risk refers to uncertainty as to the occurrence, amount, and timing of insurance liabilities.
+This risk refers to uncertainty as to the occurrence, amount and timing of insurance liabilities.
 In particular underwriting risk arises from the possibility that premiums are not sufficient to cover future claims, contract expenses and extremely volatile events.

-As of year-end 2023 FRIDAY's capital requirements for non-life underwriting risk amount to EUR 3,598.1 thousand as measured by the Solvency II standard formula.
+As of year-end 2024 FRIDAY's capital requirements for non-life underwriting risk amount to EUR 3,958.4 thousand as measured by the Solvency II standard formula.
 The non-life underwriting risk is composed of premium and reserve risk as well as catastrophe risk which are described below in more detail.
 The largest share of the underwriting risk stems the premium risk.

-As of year-end 2022, the capital requirement for non-life underwriting risk was reported at EUR 3,501.7 thousand.
-The slight variation in YE2023 is mainly driven the growing ambition offset by the decrease of the catastrophic risk related to the portfolio in France.
+As of year-end 2023, the capital requirement for non-life underwriting risk was reported at EUR 3,598.1 thousand.
+The increase of YE 2024 is mainly driven by the significant growth of the French MRH portfolio and German private liability portfolio combined with a change in the reinsurance structure.